phoori12/infdev-schneider-hackathon/README.md

 * Data Processing

 1. Regarding the time series of each .csv, which may vary, we decided to resample the data as we load it into a pandas dataframe.
-We resampled it into 1-hour series by summing up the values in smaller time series to reach 1 hour.
+Before we resample the data, we decided to interpolate to account for the missing values.
+After that we resampled it into 1-hour series by summing up the values in smaller time series to reach 1 hour.

 2. After resampling all of the time series in the dataframe, we filter out the unnessesary energy sources because we only want the values from the green energy sources.
 After filtering We are left with 10 types of green energy sources.